 X is for when I sought vellum and a calligraphy quill fashioned out of a crow’s tail feather from the backyard.

 Oh the exhaustion of reaching X, be it down the alphabet or following it on a pirate map through perilous trials.
 To be sure, you the reader have arrived.
 But as of December 13th, you don’t have a map in hand, since it hasn’t been provided by that Gunmetal Pirate who’s been promising you a treasure hunt for months.
 When you do come back with a map, or rather, with the instructions and riddles whose clues lie in the treasure hunt posts, the above babble might make sense to you.

 So ignore the April publish date because I’m a cheater.
-This post is actually being written in December, which means it’s taken your weary Pirate Geisha eight months to get here.
-Kill me — I’m incapable of making anything easy for myself.
-In the end, every cheating alphabet post took up painstaking hours of culling images along with the pertaining words — which still managed to sneak in bits of me and my neuroses even though they were supposed to be about picture-taking.
+This post is actually being written in December, which means it’s taken your weary Pirate Geisha eight months to get here — I’m incapable of making anything easy for myself.
+In the end, every cheating alphabet post took up painstaking hours of culling images along with the pertaining words, which still managed to sneak in bits of me and my neuroses even though they were supposed to be about pictures.

 Meanwhile, no one knows these posts exist, because they were privately “published” basically a year ago, only to be filled with content recently.
-For every week that it appears as if I’m not posting anything new, I lose about a thousand readers (yeah yeah, figuratively).
+For every week that it appears I’m not posting anything new, I lose about a thousand readers (yeah, yeah, figuratively).
 Still, I tend to these April, read-by-no-one alphabet posts like they’re prisms in some torturous rainbow leading to a dubious pot.